 Eskom is in the process of preparing SSRs for each of the three candidate sites and will submit the SSRs to the NNR in accordance with agreed timescales.
-The SSRs will contain all information as specified above, as well as any additional information that may be required by the NNR for the nuclear license application.
-In taking its decision about a proposed NPS, the NNR will consider not only the SSR, but also other regulatory requirements for the assessment of the overall safety case.
+The SSRs will contain all information specified in the Draft Regulations, as well as any additional information that may be required by the NNR for the nuclear license application.
+In taking its decision about a proposed nuclear power station, the NNR will consider not only the SSR, but also other regulatory requirements for the assessment of the overall safety case.